Notes on the Geography of The United Kingdom: Brighton: the Royal Pavilion

 The extravagant east facade was added to a much more conventional building whose main corridor is now trimmed with some of the original chinoiserie.

-Though she still keeps an eye on the place, Victoria didn't like the pavilion: not enough privacy.
-Choosing to summer at Osborne House on the Isle of Wight, she sold the building to the city of Brighton in 1850.
+Though she still keeps an eye on the place, Victoria thought that the pavilion didn't provide enough privacy.
+Choosing to summer at Osborne House on the Isle of Wight, she sold the pavilion to the city of Brighton in 1850.

 It's never had much surrounding space, as this picture of the former stables on Church Street suggests.

 The interior of those stables has become a civic space.